By Jessie Festa. This guide to solo travel destinations contains affiliate links to trusted partners!

-Best Destinations For Solo Female Travelers
+Best Places For Solo Female Travel [Video]

 1. New York City

+Is solo travel fun?
+It is in New York!
 I may be biased as a local, but NYC is my favorite city in the world.

 Not only is it one of the safest big cities in the USA, but it’s very walkable.
 Plus, when you do need to use local transportation, the subway runs 24/7 and costs just $2.75 per ride, no matter how far you’re going.
 Actually, your rides are even cheaper when you opt for an unlimited weekly, monthly or yearly subway pass.